 For the first twenty or thirty years after Jesus was killed that story and the teachings of Jesus were told only orally, by word of mouth.
-There is not record of anything being written down about Jesus for at least two decades after he died, it is probable that during that time the story tellers, like all story tellers, took liberties.
-In fact, between the time Jesus died and 43 years later, when the first of the four canonical gospels was written, the story of the resurrection have already evolved and had been enhanced quite a bit.
+There is not record of anything being written about Jesus for about two decades after he was killed, so it is probably that during that time the story tellers, like all story tellers, took liberties.
+In fact, between the time Jesus died and 43 years later, when the first of the four official gospels was written, the story of the resurrection have already evolved and had been enhanced quite a bit.

 There is still some debate among scholars, historians and theologians about the absolute dates of any of the books in the New Testament of the Christian canon and Bible as we know it.
 However, most mainstream scholars agree that Paul’s first letter to the Thessalonians was the first, and being the first Christian writer to produce his work, Paul was the first to write about the resurrection story.

-(As you can see in an article on A Chronological New Testament by a distinguished member of The Jesus Seminar, Marcus Borg, most mainstream biblical scholars agree that between 50 and 60 CE (AD), between 20 and 30 years after Jesus died, Paul wrote his letters, now called epistles (the first seven of which being I Thessalonians, Galations, I Corinthians, Philemon, Phillipians, 2 Corinthians and Romans).
+(As you can see in an article on A Chronological New Testament by a distinguished member of The Jesus Seminar, Marcus Borg, most mainstream biblical scholars agree that between 50 and 60 CE (AD), between 20 and 30 years after Jesus died, Paul wrote his letters, now called epistles, the first seven of which were 1 Thessalonians, Galations, 1 Corinthians, Philemon, Phillipians, 2 Corinthians and Romans).